Doctor of Philosophy Degree Program

 NIH Training and Research Programs

-The Department offers a limited number of NIH-supported, pre- and postdoctoral fellowship opportunities for U.S. citizens or U.S. permanent residents:
+The Department offers a limited number of NIH-supported, pre- and postdoctoral fellowship opportunities for U.S. citizens or U.S. permanent residents.
+The Training Program Directors are:

 Further, the Department encourages each eligible graduate student to apply for NIH F-Level Individual Predoctoral National Research Service Awards (NRSAs).
-Interested students should first talk with their adviser(s) and the Student Financial Coordinator.
+Interested students should first talk with their adviser(s) and the Student Financial Manager.

 Non-NIH Training and Research Programs

-The Department offers two non-NIH sponsored training programs open to all PhD students:
+The Department offers two non-NIH sponsored training programs open to all PhD students.
+The Training Program Directors are:

 Program Requirements

 Doctoral students in the Department of Epidemiology train to be public health leaders and educators.
 By following an apprenticeship model, students take courses, learn to teach methods and concepts to a wide audience, conduct a rigorous examination of the existing science, and discover and contribute new knowledge to the field.
-Thus we require students to complete a residency and participate fully in journal clubs, research-in-progress meetings, programmatic activities, and scientific poster sessions and conferences.
+Thus, the program requires students to complete a residency and participate fully in journal clubs, research-in-progress meetings, programmatic activities, and scientific poster sessions and conferences.
 Doctoral students serve as teaching assistants, conduct research, and prepare a dissertation of the caliber expected of graduates of Johns Hopkins University.

 Residency